-The education landscape at a national level is changing quickly and will continue to do so for the foreseeable future.
-Regardless of what pressures schools face from above, it is the quality of relationships and the impact of teaching in each classroom that is key to the success of a school.
-Your commitment to improving your practice, and the professional development opportunities afforded to you will ensure that our young people become confident and rounded individuals, ready to progress to the next stage of their education or the world of work.
+The education landscape has been dramatically shifted by COVID-19 as well as impacting upon your preparations and the learning of young people.
+Regardless of the pressures schools face from outside agencies it is the quality of relationships and the impact of teaching in each classroom that will make a fundamental difference to pupils of all ages and abilities.
+Some will have gaps in their knowledge and understanding, others may have blossomed during lockdown.
+Your commitment to improving your practice, and the professional development opportunities afforded to you by your school, and through the Early Career Framework, will ensure that our young people will become confident and well rounded individuals, ready to progress to the next stage of their education or the world of work.